At a Glance

 ✨Showcase Your Technical Skills

 As a Resident Engineer, it's crucial to demonstrate your technical expertise in either electrical or mechanical engineering.
 Be prepared to discuss specific projects you've worked on and the skills you utilised.
-Highlight any multi-skilled capabilities that make you a versatile candidate.
+Highlight any multi-skilled experience that showcases your versatility.

 ✨Understand the Company’s Equipment